leviFrosty/moshifyhosting/readme.md

 ## HTML / CSS Project

-Design is responsive
+Design is responsive with mobile nav menu

 Design is fast

-There's simple SEO best practices in naming and formatting of HTML, but no extra steps were taken.
+Completely custom CSS with little to no framework used.

 The primary goal with this was to gain mastery and comfortability troubleshooting CSS issues and design.